AndyDentFree/im-plausibilities/README.md

 * [imUrlDataApp](./imUrlDataApp/README.md) launches the companion app, just to show it's possible.
 * [webFromIM](./webFromIM/README.md) sole reason for this demo is to launch Safari.

+### Composing custom messages and sending from an app
+The samples [imUrlDataApp](./imUrlDataApp/README.md) and [imPiggie](./imPiggie/README.md) support sending from inside the app, rather than only the iMessage app extension.

+The button to send is enabled by checking [MFMessageComposeViewController.canSendText][cst] and so will **be disabled on simulators**.

 ### Planned apps
 Note the presence of an idea below is **not** a guarantee the idea is feasible or that I have time to attend to it!